Activities and Programs

 Exhibits of works by Furman art students and faculty and touring exhibits are displayed in the Thompson Gallery located in the Thomas Anderson Roe Art Building.

-Three or four plays a year, ranging from classical to modern, from musical review to mystery thriller, are presented in the Furman Theatre.
+Mutliple plays a year, ranging from classical to modern, musical to mystery thriller, are presented in the Furman Theatre Playhouse and Furman Amphitheatre.

 Malone Center for Career Engagement

-Built around a “Career Learning Community” concept, our process of professional preparation is designed to connect students with both resources and individuals who can inform and guide students through the complicated process of career planning.
+Built on a model of academic department partnerships, our process of professional preparation is designed to connect students with both resources and individuals who can inform and guide students through the complicated process of career planning.
 Our ultimate goal is to ensure a successful transition to top-tier employment opportunities and graduate education.

 All students permitted to live off campus are urged to participate fully in extracurricular activities.
-Ample parking is available and post office boxes can be obtained in the Trone Student Center.
+Ample parking is available and a Furman mailing address can be obtained in the Trone Student Center.
 Commuters may purchase food at the PalaDen also in the Trone Student Center or in the Charles E. Daniel Dining Hall.

 All resident students are required to subscribe to a meal plan.
-See the Expenses section of this catalog for more information.
+See the Fees and Expenses Policy section of this catalog for more information.

 Missed meals may not be made up.
 Students who have an extraordinary situation that requires them to miss meals regularly during the term should consult with the food service director to discuss their options.
 Meal plans and identification cards are non-transferable.
 Students may not pass, loan or sell their meal plan or identification card to anyone.
 Transfer of a meal card may result in disciplinary action as addressed in the Student Handbook .